 What Are the 4 Pillars of Cloud Access Security Brokers (CASBs)?

-A cloud access security broker is either an on-premise or cloud-hosted software strategically placed between the service consumers and the cloud service providers.
+A cloud access security broker is either on-premise or cloud-hosted software strategically placed between service consumers and cloud service providers.
 Its primary role is to enforce security policies with features like malware detection, encryption, authentication, credential mapping, tokenization, and regulatory compliance.

 In essence, a CASB is an added layer of security that acts like a firewall.
 It also enables organizations to extend the reach of their security controls beyond network boundaries.
 Consequently, this empowers CISO/CIOs to protect mission-critical data in their enterprise, like intellectual property (IP), personally identifiable information (PII), and comply with payment card industry (PCI) standards.